Mike Bost: 2014

 In 2014 Bost ran for U.S. Congress in Illinois's 12th congressional district.
 He was unopposed in the Republican primary, and faced the incumbent, William Enyart, in the general election.

 Illinois's largely agricultural 12th district was historically Democratic-leaning, but had been trending Republican, with President Obama having carried it by only 2 percentage points in 2012.
 Enyart was considered vulnerable as a freshman member in a competitive seat.
 Additionally, Democratic Governor Pat Quinn, who was running for reelection in 2014, was unpopular in the district.
 The Cook Political Report rated the race a "Toss Up" and the National Journal ranked the district the 21st most likely to flip Republican in 2014.

 In a radio interview, Bost said some scientists believe in anthropogenic climate change while other scientists do not.

 Bost said he ran because "the federal government has basically blown everything they are doing right now."
 He said he intended to fight for job growth and immigration reform.
-Bost challenged Enyart to as many as a dozen debates.
+He challenged Enyart to as many as 12 debates.
 Bost was endorsed by the Illinois Chamber of Commerce.

-Bost won the election with 53% of the vote to Enyart's 42%, with Green candidate Paula Bradshaw taking 6%.
+Bost won the election with 53% of the vote to Enyart's 42%, with Green Party candidate Paula Bradshaw taking 6%.
 He won primarily by dominating the areas of the district outside the St. Louis suburbs, taking all but three of the district's 12 counties.
 He also benefited from the coattails of Bruce Rauner's successful run for governor; Rauner carried every county in the district.

 After being elected to the House, Bost said he did not plan to acquire a second residence, but would sleep in his office while in Washington.

 2016

 Bost ran for reelection in 2016.
 He was unopposed in the Republican primary, and faced Democrat C.J.
 Baricevic and Green Party candidate Paula Bradshaw in the general election.
 Bost won the November 8 general election with 54% of the vote.

 Bost was endorsed by the Illinois Education Association, Illinois's largest labor union.
-In its endorsement, the union cited Bost's "strong record in support of public education in the Metro East and Southern Illinois."
+In its endorsement, the union cited Bost's, "strong record in support of public education in the Metro East and Southern Illinois."